The Founder’s Journey:

 • A reinvestment model that funds creators, ensuring financial aid and wellness programs through Solace, and subsidized promotion opportunities through Luster.

-• A revolutionary business model— turning Kickstarter backers into micro-investors, allowing me to repay and benefit everyday people who believe in my vision.
+• A Kickstarter model turning backers into micro-investors, allowing me to repay and benefit even more people who believe in the vision.

-• A commitment to fair wages—because people shouldn’t have to work two jobs just to survive.
+• A commitment to fair wages—because nobody should have to work two jobs just to survive.

 • A challenge to the industry—if competitors want to keep up, they’ll have to rise to the same ethical standards or be left behind.